vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 If you need a sidebar that displays a nested structure, you can group similar links.

 You should use [object format](#object-format) and provide an additional `children` option to set the list of links.

-Like navbar, you can use `prefix` in the sidebar to add a default path prefix to each link in the group, and the sidebar additionally supports setting `collapsible: true` to make the menu group collapsible.
+Like navbar, you can use `prefix` in the sidebar to add a default path prefix to each link in the group.

+The sidebar additionally supports setting `collapsible: true` to make the menu group collapsible, and you can se `expanded: true` to make the menu group default expanded.

 ```js{18-22,26-30} title=".vuepress/config.js"
 import { hopeTheme } from "vuepress-theme-hope";